 As a neuroscience researcher, I looked at the science behind what it really takes to build new habits and break old ones.
 Here’s what I found.

-Wondering how many days it takes to build a habit?
+Wondering how long it takes for something to become a habit?
 You may have heard that the magic number is 21 days.
 However, current science doesn’t back that up.

 Instead, research by University College London concluded that the median amount of time necessary to build a new habit is 66 days.